Drake ‘More Life’ Mentions Jennifer Lopez Drunk Texts, Not Over J.Lo?

 Shortly after going public with their romance in December, Lopez and Drake teased an unreleased collaboration while dancing at a winter wonderland0themed “prom” in Los Angeles, according to Us Weekly.

-The song, titled “Get It Together” did make it onto Drake’s More Life but he replaced J.Lo’s vocals with the up-and-coming British singer Jorja Smith.
+The song, titled “Get It Together” did make it onto Drake’s More Life, but he replaced J.Lo’s vocals with the up-and-coming British singer Jorja Smith.

 A post shared by champagnepapi (@champagnepapi) on